 Organic Solderability Preservative (OSP) is a water-based organic finish used for copper pads.
 The environment-friendly solution is not as durable as HASL.

-You can also use immersion silver which can be a good alternative to ENIG.
+You can also use immersion silver which can be an excellent alternative to ENIG.
 The material is ideal for flat pack coating and fine pitch but can be expensive.
-Immersion tin is also available for the finish and suitable for fine pitch products.
+Immersion tin is also available for the finish and is suitable for fine pitch products.

 We will now find out more about PCB assembly.

-The PCB assembly process involves placing the electronic components directly on the board.
-You can use both manual and automatic process so let's find out more.
+The Bill Of Materials (BOM) of a PCB gets fitted onto aboard.
+PCB assembly process involves placing the electronic components directly on the board.
+You can use both manuals, and automatic procedures, so let’s find out more.

-7. Which PCB Assembly Process should You Use?
+7. PCB Manufacturing Services—Which PCB Assembly Process should You Use?

 Manufacturers use different methods to assemble PCBs, and the two major ones are Thru-Hole Technology (THT) and Surface Mount Technology (SMT).

-Components that ends with a wire or lead can use the THT to assemble the PCB.
-The vias or holes in the PCB allow the lead or wire to pass and then secured with solder.
-Capacitors, coils and other big items are suitable for THT as you can manually place them.
-Some manufacturers also use automated THT assembly process.
+Components that end with a wire or lead can use the THT to assemble the PCB.
+The vias or holes in the PCB allow the information or wire to pass and then be secured with solder.
+Capacitors, coils, and other oversized items are suitable for THT as you can manually place them.
+Some manufacturers also use automated THT assembly processes.

 THT is not suitable for high volumes as the process becomes strenuous and time-consuming if done manually.